khanrc/tf.gans-comparison/README.md

 #### Face collapse phenomenon

-Especially WGAN-GP was collapsed much in the samples when the iteration increased.
+WGAN-GP was collapsed more than other models when the iteration increased.

 **DCGAN architecture**